Globalizations for partial (co)actions on coalgebras: Partial coaction on coalgebras

 \subsubsection{Correspondence between globalizations}

-Let $C$ be a left partial $H$-comodule coalgebra, so from \autoref{inducedfromcomcoalg} we can induce a structure of right partial $H^0$-module coalgebra on $C$.
-The same is true for a (global) comodule coalgebra, of course inducing a (global) $H^0$-module coalgebra.
+Given a left partial $H$-comodule coalgebra $C$ we can induce a structure of right partial $H^0$-module coalgebra on $C$ (see Theorem \ref{inducedfromcomcoalg}).
+It is also true that a (global) $H$-comodule coalgebra induces a (global) $H^0$-module coalgebra.
 Therefore, given a globalization $(D, \theta, \pi)$ for $C$, one can ask: \emph{Is there some relation between $D$ and $C$ when viewed as $H^0$-module coalgebras (global and partial, respectively)?} Here we study a little bit more these structures in order to answer this question.
 The notations previously used are kept.